yukai-yang/gridsearch/README.md

 # gridsearch
-implementing the grid search with zoom algorithm by using the Go language
+implementing the grid search with zoom algorithm by using the Go language.

+This example shows that we can do efficient scientific computation by using Go.

 ## About the package